17liamnaddell/schoolwork/HighSchool/linux/answers.md

 1. Which of the following is not a function of the linux kernel?
   1. Allocation memory for use by programs
   2. Allocation CPU time for use by programs
-  3. creating menus in GUI programs
+  3. creating menus in GUI programs    <--- Correct
   4. Controlling access to the hard disk
   5. enabling programs to use a network

 2. Which of the following is an example of an embedded Linux OS?
-  1. Android
+  1. Android    <--- Correct
   2. SUSE
   3. CentOS
   4. Debian